The Choice

 The words stream out of me as if they have a life of their own.
 “We bones that are here await yours.”

 Brother Francisco nods and smiles.
-“Your son is wise, Your Grace.”
+“Your son may not parse Latin so well, but he is wise, Your Grace.”
 His voice is soft.
 “This is where we are headed from the day we are born.”

-In the chapel, the priest intones, Father kneels, whispering prayers.
-Usually he is silent, aloof, during mass.
+In the chapel, the priest intones, Father whispers.
+Prayers – my palms sweat.
+He is praying.
+No longer his aloof, silent self during mass.

 Through the window, Antonio’s head is bent over his Latin again in the study.

-Father’s footsteps are heavy as he walks towards his horse.
+Dust puffs up under Father’s footsteps.
+His head lowered.
 His words are faint on the breeze.
-“I leave my son to your guidance, Brother.”
+“I leave my son and the shepherd’s boy to your guidance, Brother.”

 How I did it: